super-heavy-milk/blog/content/posts/implementing-a-stack.md

 ---

-I've been trying to go through some DSA (Data Structures & Algorithms) stuff that I've forgotten in my time as a [digital plummer](https://www.karllhughes.com/posts/plumbing) at my last job.
+I've been going through some of the Data Structures & Algorithms (DSA) material that I've forgotten in my time as a [digital plummer](https://www.karllhughes.com/posts/plumbing) at my last job.
+I've forgotten most of it.
 It's humbling, to say the least.

-I suck at it.
-In my somewhat limited experience, most of _Software Engineering_ is stitching together disparate systems and turning out _product features_ as fast as humanly possible.
+> In my experience, most of _Software Engineering_ is stitching disparate systems together and turning out _product features_ as fast as humanly possible, not optimising internal interfaces.

-The upside is, when I learned DSA originally, I had no appreciation or perhaps _context_ for the use of this stuff.
-My mental model of what programming really does it much stronger, and I have to say, this stuff is much more interesting now.
+The upside is, when I learned DSA originally, I had no appreciation _or perhaps context_ for the use of it.
+After having to write production code in anger for the past 4+ years, it's interesting how much more applicable the old DSA lessons are.

 # What is a Stack?